Padawan municipality

 The Padawan municipality is a collective name given to a subset of the Kuching District area which is not administered locally by the Kuching South City Council and the Kuching North City Hall, formerly known as Kuching Rural district.
 It has an area of 1771.3 km^{2}, covering the suburbs of the Kuching Proper subdistrict and Padawan subdistrict.
 The area is currently administered by the local government named Padawan Municipal Council, based in Kota Padawan, located at 10th mile (16 km) from Kuching city centre.
+As of 2026, the overall population of entire Padawan municipality area is 358,900 residents.

 Etymology

 The origin of the name "Padawan" came from the combination of Bidayuh words namely Padja and Birawan.
 There is a story of a Bidayuh village elder named Kinyau stayed in an area named Sibanyai 900 years ago.
 One day, he discovered white beads which has mystical healing power and they called it Birawan.
 These beads can also bring peace, prosperity, and tranquility to the area.
 The village elder has an eldest son named Padja.
 Therefore, the village elder decided to rename the area as "Padawan" in memory of his son and the mystical beads.